 Hong Kong, officially known as the Hong Kong Special Administrative Region of the People’s Republic of China (HKSAR), is one of the most densely populated cities in the world with over 7.4 million people of different nationalities living.
 Located on the eastern side of the Pearl River estuary in southern China, it is also a special administrative region.
-Hong Kong also known as “Asia’s World City.”
+Hong Kong was also known as “Asia’s World City.”

 Tourism is also a major part of the economy of Hong Kong and accounts for as much as 5% of the GDP.
-In the year 2016, 26.6 million tourists contributed to HK$258 billion which made Hong Kong the 14th most popular destination for international tourists.
+In the year 2016, 26.6 million tourists contributed HK$258 billion which made Hong Kong the 14th most popular destination for international tourists.

 The Culture of Hong Kong –

-The traditional Chinese values including the family honour, filial piety, and a preference for sons can still be seen.
+The traditional Chinese values including family honor, filial piety, and a preference for sons can still be seen.
 Feng Shui, a spiritual practice that is believed to prosper a business is observed by the people of Hong Kong.
-Some other spiritual beliefs include the Bagua mirrors used to detect the evil.
+Some other spiritual beliefs include the Bagua mirrors used to detect evil.
 Also, most buildings often lack the 4th floor in Hong Kong as the number 4 sounds similar to the word “die” in the Cantonese language.

 The Cuisine –

 From the roadside stalls to the most deluxe restaurants, Hong Kong presents you with an unlimited variety of food.
-Yum cha is a brunch or a dining-out tradition with family and friends and generally includes dishes like Dim Sum, congee, Cha siu bao, siu Yuk, egg tarts and mango pudding.
+Yum cha is a brunch or a dining-out tradition with family and friends and generally includes dishes like Dim Sum, congee, Cha siu bao, siu Yuk, egg tarts, and mango pudding.

 Festivities and Beliefs –

 The Cantonese Opera is one of the highly respected forms of art in Hong Kong.
-It blends the Chinese music, drama and legends into one exciting act.
-Recently, the English version of the Cantonese Opera has come into being which has gained popularity among the foreigners.
+It blends Chinese music, drama, and legends into one exciting act.
+Recently, the English version of the Cantonese Opera has come into being which has gained popularity among foreigners.
 People of Hong Kong follow their traditions strictly and have many superstitious beliefs.
-For example, you will rarely see them thanking each other for simple acts of courtesy or apologising for other mundane acts like bumping each other on the street.
+For example, you will rarely see them thanking each other for simple acts of courtesy or apologizing for other mundane acts like bumping each other on the street.